getjavelin/documentation/docs/javelin-python/models.md

 **Fields**:

 - `name`: The unique identifier for this route.
+- `type`: The type `chat`, `completions`, `embeddings` of this route.
+- `enabled`: Enable/Disable this route.
-- `model`: Associated model for processing or handling requests on this route.
+- `models`: Associated models for processing or handling requests on this route.
-- `config`: Configuration settings, like rate limits, associated with this route.
+- `config`: Configuration settings, like rate limits, archive, budget associated with this route.

 ---